byemaxx/MetaX/Docs/Annotation_CLI.md

 Use `run.status` and `run.exit_code` for the outcome, `outputs` for generated files, `metrics` for mapping/QC values, and `diagnostics` for warnings or errors.
+Scientific outputs are safely renamed when their requested path already exists, and `outputs` reports the actual paths.
+The result JSON itself keeps its requested stable path and is atomically replaced.
 See [Annotation Result Schema](Annotation_Result_Schema.md) for the complete field reference and examples.